aprilsoftware/ipchanger-daemon/README.md

 *ipchanger-daemon* is a small Java service that keeps **remote‑access firewalls in sync with your current, dynamic WAN IP address**.

-Originally written for AWS Security Groups, it now also supports the **OVHcloud Edge Network Firewall**—so you can protect EC2 instances *and* OVH VPS/dedicated servers from the same daemon.
+Originally written for AWS Security Groups, it now also supports the **OVHcloud Edge Network Firewall**—and even custom **local commands**—so you can protect EC2 instances, OVH VPS/dedicated servers, and trigger any local automation from the same daemon.

 ---